johnsoga/macOS-Cybersecurity-Handbook/README.md

 # macOS Cybersecurity Handbook

 Currently, Apple is in the process of transitioning their (computers) physical architecture away from Intel (x86) hardware to custom Apple Silicon (ARM) hardware.
-Even before this broad platform redesign Apple had been designinng and integrating other custom hardware into their machines.
-To cover all of that hardware there would be a large amount of infromation to cover in this guide.
+Even before this broad platform redesign Apple had been designing and integrating other custom hardware into their machines.
+To cover all of their hardware would require incorporating a large amount of infromation into this guide.
 My goal is for this guide to remain as up-to-date, and brief, as possible.
 To reach this goal this guide will initially only reference Apple's latest hardware configurations.
-As the guide progresses in completion older platforms/hardware will be added as well.
+As this guide progresses in completion older platforms/hardware maybe added as well.
 To learn what configurations are currently covered by this guide see the [supported hardware](#supported-hardware) section.

+To suggest improvements feel free to submit a pull request or open an [issue](https://github.com/johnsoga/macOS-Cybersecurity-Handbook/issues).

 ## Supported Hardware